diegodoumecq/joymap/README.md

 * It takes a single optional argument in the form of an object with the following possible values:
   * **threshold** is a number bewteen 0 and 1 that is used for all inputs as the minimum value required to be considered as pressed
   * **clampThreshold** is a boolean that if true, will set all not pressed inputs to 0
-  * **memoize** is a boolean that if true will use [fast-memoize](https://github.com/caiogondim/fast-memoize.js) on the mapping functions for buttons, sticks and mappers
   * **onPoll** is a function that will be called at the end of each polling
   * **autoConnect** is a boolean that if true, will connect all newly created Players with an unused gamepad if present at the moment of player creation
 * When **createJoyMap** gets called, it returns an object that has a bunch of functions: